ybwowen/ybwowen.github.io/_pages/about.md

 a junior undergraduate student at Shanghai Jiao Tong University, Paris Elite Institute of Technology, majoring in Information Engineering and French.
 I have the privilege of working with Prof. [Junchi Yan](https://thinklab.sjtu.edu.cn/) and Asst.
 Prof. [Xiaosong Jia](https://jiaxiaosong1002.github.io/).

-I am set to graduate in June 2027 and am actively seeking research intern oppotunities for Summer 2026.
+I am set to graduate in June 2027 and am actively seeking research intern oppotunities.

 ## Research